jessicabetonico/boilerplate/README.md

 Hi!

 How are you?
+I hope you are well!

-This is a [Next.js](https://nextjs.org/) boilerplate to help.
+This is a [Next.js](https://nextjs.org/) boilerplate to help you.

+## How to use?

+To use this boilerplate, use the following command

+yarn create next-app -e [Project URL]

 ## What is inside?

 This project uses lot of stuff as: